Motivesoft/vscode-weather-status-open-meteo/README.md

 ## Requirements

-The extension is heavily dependent on the availability and functionality of the Open-Meteo service.
+The extension is dependent on the availability and functionality of the [Open-Meteo weather forecast APi](https://open-meteo.com/en/docs).

 ## Extension Settings

+The following settings can be used to control the behaviour and display of the weather status information.

 | Name | Description | Default Value |
 |------|-------------|---------------|